Sefer HaRazim

-Sefer HaRazim (ספר הרזים; "Book of Secrets") is a Jewish magical text supposedly given to Noah by the angel Raziel, and passed down throughout Biblical history until it ended up in the possession of Solomon, for whom it was a great source of his wisdom and purported magical powers.
-Note that this is not the same work as the Sefer Raziel HaMalakh, which was given to Adam by the same angel, although both works stem from the same tradition, and large parts of Sefer HaRazim were incorporated into the Sefer Raziel under its original title.
+Sefer HaRazim (ספר הרזים; "Book of Secrets") is a Jewish magical text that dates to around the turn of the 4th century AD.
+According to the text's preface, it was given to Noah by the angel Raziel, and passed down throughout Biblical history until it ended up in the possession of Solomon, for whom it was a great source of his wisdom and purported magical powers.
+This is not the same work as the Sefer Raziel HaMalakh, which was given to Adam by the same angel, although both works stem from the same tradition; large parts of Sefer HaRazim were incorporated into the Sefer Raziel under its original title.

 It is thought to be a sourcebook for Jewish magic, calling upon angels rather than God to perform supernatural feats.

 Discovery

 The text was rediscovered in the 20th century by Mordecai Margalioth, a Jewish scholar visiting Oxford in 1963, using fragments found in the Cairo Geniza.
 He hypothesised that several fragments of Jewish magical literature shared a common source and was certain that he could reconstruct this common source.
 He achieved this in 1966 when he published Sefer HaRazim.
 The first English translation of the book was undertaken by Michael A. Morgan in 1983; the book is now in print, as of summer 2007.
 A new scholarly edition of the main extant manuscript including Hebrew and Judeo-Arabic Geniza fragments and a 13th-century Latin translation was prepared by Bill Rebiger and Peter Schäfer in 2009, along with a translation and commentary in German in a separate volume.